sonnyp/polygoat/README.md

 ![logo](./logo.png)

-polygoat is a tool to make functions support both callback and promise style.
+polygoat is a tool to make functions support both callback and promise styles.

 * very small, < 30 lines of code
 * no promise support/polyfill required